riccardofilesi/AEA1/README.md

 # Method
-The findings of suggest that the most significant variables for explaining change in income inequality are credit to the private sector, the ratio of inward FDI (Foreign Direct Investment) to GDP and the industrial employment share.
+The findings of [Jaumotte et al. (2008)](https://www.imf.org/external/pubs/ft/wp/2008/wp08185.pdf) suggest that the most significant variables for explaining change in income inequality are credit to the private sector, the ratio of inward FDI (Foreign Direct Investment) to GDP and the industrial employment share.
 The first two variables have a positive correlation with